 Unlike many other agencies, the Treasury Department has a minimum number of rules.
-Currently, rules registered with the Colorado Secretary of State provide guidance regarding public finance (8 CCR 1508-2) and regarding enforcement of the Revised Uniform Unclaimed Property Act (RUUPA) (8 CCR 1508-1) The Department has submitted rules for publication to provide guidance regarding the Colorado Secure Savings program (8 CCR 1508-3).
+Currently, rules registered with the Colorado Secretary of State provide guidance regarding public finance (8 CCR 1508-2) and regarding enforcement of the Revised Uniform Unclaimed Property Act (RUUPA) (8 CCR 1508-1).

-The Department may enact rules regarding the administration of the property tax deferral program.
+Over the next several months, the Department will be implementing rules regarding the Colorado Secure Savings Program.
+The Department may also enact rules regarding the administration of the property tax deferral program.
 Last, the Department plans to revise its public finance rules.